 Each involved agency acts as a lead agency, and independently conducts an environmental review and determines the significance of the action.
-(Step 4) If all involve agencies issue negative declarations, the project may go forward.
-If any of the involved agencies issues a positive declaration, requiring an EIS, all the other determinations of non significance are superseded and a coordinated review must commence.
+(Step 4) If all involved agencies issue negative declarations, the project may go forward.
+If any of the involved agencies issues a positive declaration, requiring an EIS, all other determinations of non significance are superseded and a coordinated review must commence.

 - Conditioned Negative Declaration Option: